nitrictech/docs/docs/testing.md

 #### Local Tests

-For a local run, we need to first run the local API then run the tests.
+For a local run, we need to first run the local API, then run the tests.
 Add to your `package.json` a test script.

 ```json
 "scripts": {